-If your passport is lost, you should report it lost by going online to the U.S. Department of State website and submitting a DS-64 form.
+If your passport is lost, you should report it lost by going online to the U.S. Department of State website at travel.state.gov/content/travel/en/passports/after/lost-stolen.html and submitting a DS-64 form.
 You may also send a completed and signed DS-64 form by mail to the address on the form or call 1-877-487-2778 (TTY number: 1-888-874-7793) to report it lost.

-You cannot replace a lost passport by mail or online but must fill out a DS-11 form (download here) and make an appointment to apply in person at a passport agency or center.
+You cannot replace a lost passport by mail or online but must fill out a DS-11 form (download available at travel.state.gov/content/travel/en/passports/how-apply/forms.html) and make an appointment to apply in person at a passport agency or center.
 You must bring original documentation of proof of citizenship, such as an original birth certificate and a government-issued photo ID.
-To obtain more information regarding replacement of a lost passport, go to U.S. Department of State.
+To obtain more information regarding replacement of a lost passport, go to the U.S Department of State Website at travel.state.gov/content/travel/en/passports/need-passport/apply-in-person.html.